Shankar1006/azure-aks-kubernetes-masterclass/01-Create-AKS-Cluster/README.md

 kubectl get namespaces
 kubectl get ns

-# List Pods from all namespaces
+# List Pods from all namespaces // Pod represents a single instance of a running process in your cluster
-kubectl get pods --all-namespaces
+kubectl get pods --all-namespaces   # //to see all workloads in namespace, those are system default workloads which runs by default

 # List all k8s objects from Cluster Control plane
 kubectl get all --all-namespaces